-Students majoring in computer science, data science, computer science and engineering, or business analytics and information systems may not earn a minor in informatics.
+Students who major in computer science, data science, computer science and engineering, or business analytics and information systems may not earn a minor in informatics.
+Many courses for the minor require a minimum grade of C-minus in prerequisite courses.

 Listed below are the general categories of coursework required to earn the degree; for more specific information on courses, curriculum, and requirements of the minor in informatics, visit the UI General Catalog.